 OAT works by the appliance positioning your jaw in a way that keeps an open airflow.
 The airway is kept open and the tongue doesn’t collapse into the back of the throat during sleep.
-It’s a cost-effective treatment that’s covered by most insurances.
+It’s a cost-effective treatment that’s covered by most insurance.
 Oral appliances are better for travel and a more discreet way to treat your sleep apnea.

 The Dangers of Sleep Apnea

 You may not think that snoring is such a big deal, but it can be extremely dangerous.
 For starters, you’re more tired throughout the day.
 Not getting proper sleep can impact you throughout the rest of the day.
 This includes possibly falling asleep in places like work or in the car.